-Sex trafficking is a part of child sexual abuse that is often overlooked by parents and caregivers.
+Sex trafficking is a part of child sexual abuse that is often overlooked by parents.
 It may seem like something that only occurs in other cities, states, or countries.
 It actually can, and does, occur everywhere.
 Information is the greatest shield against it though, so here are five facts about sex trafficking in the United States you may not know about, courtesy of our friends at Operation Underground Railroad (OUR):

 It doesn’t just happen somewhere else.